SabitDeepto/FlaskLogin/README.md

 5. Install Flask Login
     * pip install flask_login

+## How to run
+1. open terminal and type
+> source venv/bin/activate
 ## Login/Logout
 1. Click on Signup from the menubar
 2. Register your account and it will redirect to Login Page